 What kind of look are you going for?
 Do you want your video to have a more raw, immediate feeling, or do you want it to look polished and professional?
 Use that to guide what kind of images and video clips you use.

 If you’re looking for a lo-fi vibe, film your video yourself.
 Don’t worry about your videography viewers love the authenticity of this kind of content!
 And even if you don’t have a massive production budget, you can still make a polished-looking video.
 Use high-quality stock media in combination with graphics and voiceovers for a slick, professional look.
+Check out this article if you need more tips on how to make a professional video!

 Consider motion graphics

-When someone says 'Buzzfeed style video,’ you’ll immediately picture a video with crisp, eye catching text overlays and attention-getting motion graphics.
+When someone says 'Buzzfeed-style video,’ you’ll immediately picture a video with crisp, eye catching text overlays and attention-getting motion graphics.
 Not only does animated text add visual interest, but it serves a practice purpose, too!

 On social media, many people watch videos without sound.
 Adding text on top of your video ensures people still get the message, even if their phone is on mute.